-- Please call the office when you are ready to have our service personnel verify the leak has been repaired.
+- Please call the office when you are ready to have our personnel verify that the 24-hour continuous consumption has stopped.

-- After the District has verified the leak has been repaired, a letter and the Leakage Credit Adjustment Form will be mailed to the property owner.
+- After the District has completed the verification, a letter and the Leakage Adjustment Request Form will be provided to the property owner by mail or email.

 - Return all information to be submitted to the office within 60 days of the discovery.

 - Documentation of the repair, if available (3)

 - District staff will review the account and choose the billing period/Date for your credit to be applied to.
 Typically, the billing period the leak occurred in.